Memory and Later Life Services

 Following your first appointment you may be given an appointment to go for a head scan or further tests from your GP (family doctor).
 This will give helpful information to work out the reason for your memory problem.

-We may also visit you at home to discuss further details about how your memory has been affecting your quality of life and also suggest practical ways to help.
+We may also visit you at home to discuss further details about how your memory has been affecting your quality of life and suggest practical ways to help.

 Once all assessments are completed and we have all the results we will arrange for you to see your named nurse again or a specialist doctor.
 They will discuss the results of the assessments with you and where appropriate will offer diagnosis.
 They will also advise on any treatments available and answer any questions you may have.